Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Personalizing the Firefox Profile used in the tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+TODO: Better descibe how selenium handles firefox profiles (it creates,
+   uses and then deletes sandbox profiles unless you specify special ones)

 Firefox will not run two instances simultaneously unless you specify a
 separate profile for each instance.
 Later versions of Selenium-RC run in a
 separate profile automatically, however, if you are using an older version of